This article will help outline the following;

 - What if my tenants fail to reliably pay their rent on time?

-- But my mortgage payments will need paying if they fail to pay me?
+- But my mortgage payments will need paying if they fail to pay me.

 - What do I do if there are issues through the tenancy that I’ll need to fund to address them?

 Not all arrears stem from irresponsible tenants purposely choosing not to pay.
-In some circumstances difficult times can impact and affect their affordability, such as losing contracts or jobs.
+In some circumstances, difficult times can impact and affect their affordability, such as losing contracts or jobs.

-Your tenant being self-employed or a form of contractor may run into difficulties securing a new contract in their line of work, or an employed individual could lose their job due to workplace cuts.
+Your tenant being self-employed or a form of the contractor may run into difficulties securing a new contract in their line of work, or an employed individual could lose their job due to workplace cuts.
 These are things that cannot be foreseen, and some landlords find security in a form of ‘Rental Guarantee Insurance’.

-Whether you’re a buy to let investment landlord or have chosen to rent out a property you’ve lived in previously, this insurance could potentially save you money, stress, and time!
+Whether you’re a buy-to-let investment landlord or have chosen to rent out a property you’ve lived in previously, this insurance could potentially save you money, stress, and time!